Level of education

 2) knowledge of thermoelectric and thermochemical storage devices currently in use and under development;

-4) a better understanding of the specific conditions under which each type of process is used and the main parameters affecting its efficiency.
+4) a better understanding of the specific conditions for implementing each type of process and the main parameters affecting its effectiveness.

-Knowledge of thermal phenomena and electronic properties of materials (heat transfer and associated quantities, thermodynamic laws, densities of states and electronic band structures); solid foundations in synthesis and characterization of organic, inorganic and hybrid materials.
+Knowledge of thermal phenomena and the electronic properties of materials (heat transfer and related quantities, laws of thermodynamics, density of states, and electronic band structures); solid foundations in the synthesis and characterization of organic, inorganic, and hybrid materials.

 Knowledge of sorption phenomena in porous materials, mastery of surface characterization techniques.